jrmiddle/fpinswift-beta/07-Diagrams.md

 It would be very possible to extend this with other primitives, such as images or more complex shapes.

-### Diagrams

 Diagrams are defined using an enum as well.
 First, a diagram could be a primitive, which has a size and is either an ellipsis, a rectangle or text.
-Note that we call it `Prim`, because at the time of writing, the compiler gets confused by a case that has the same name as another enum.
+Note that we call it `Prim` because, at the time of writing, the compiler gets confused by a case that has the same name as another enum.

 ```swift
 case Prim(CGSize, Primitive)